+Foreword

-Foreword (This Foreword is not a part of American National Standard, Manual on Classification of Motor Vehicle Traffic Accidents, Sixth Edition.)
+(This foreword is not part of American National Standard, Manual on Classification of Motor Vehicle Traffic Accidents, Seventh Edition)

-The purpose of this American National Standard is to provide a common language for reporters, classifiers, analysts, and users of traffic accident data.
+The purpose of this American National Standard is to provide a common language for reporters, classifiers, analysts and users of traffic accident data.
 The Manual on Classification of Motor Vehicle Traffic Accidents and its predecessor, Uniform Definitions of Motor Vehicle Accidents, have provided classification assistance for more than half a century.